While working at IBM, I was a part of a ToastMasters International club. It’s a place where you can improve your communication and leadership skills.

 Sub test() Application.OnTime Now + TimeValue("00:00:05"), "ShowMessage" End Sub Sub ShowMessage() MsgBox ("HELLO") End Sub

 The first part of the macro uses the Application.OnTime method and runs the procedure ShowMessage (in double quotes) after five seconds.
-The ShowMessage procedure simply shows the message HELLO.
+The ShowMessage procedure simply shows the message box with the prompt HELLO.

 You can use this format to run any procedure after a specified time from the current time.